 That was all good news as many practices struggled financially because of decreased in-person patient visits.
 As you continue to use telemedicine, it’s important to let your patients know about it.

-So if you are offering telemedicine, be sure your patients know they can see you without coming into the office.
+So if you are offering these services, be sure your patients know they can see you without coming into the office.
 Send a message through your patient portal, place a notice on your website, and alert patients who call for an appointment.

 It’s also a good idea to update your profile with all your contracted payers so patients who look on those sites know that you are now accepting patients for telemedicine visits.

-It’s important to know that payment varies by each insurer, so refer to TMA’s matrix of payer policies for telemedicine services, which we are updating as new information becomes available.
+It’s important to know that payment varies by each insurer, so refer to the Texas Medical Association's matrix, which includes payer policies for telemedicine services.
+TMA continues to update the chart as new information becomes available.

 If you would like more help using telemedicine to care for your patients, visit TMA's Telemedicine Resource Center.